Does man think that We cannot assemble his bones?

 surah 16:38-40 Al Nahl (The Bees)

-13) How is Allah going to explain to all humans, especially Jews, Christians and Muslims, about "the truth of that wherein they differ" which, as far as religion is concerned, requires months and years of meticulous cross-examination and critical appraisal?
+14) How is Allah going to explain to all humans, especially Jews, Christians and Muslims, about "The truth of that wherein they differ" which, as far as religion is concerned, requires months and years of meticulous cross-examination and critical appraisal?
 Do fools, idiots and fundamentalists think these centuries-old differences are going to be ironed out during a brief Friday sermon or Sunday mass?

-14) Will Allah appear in Person or send His Ruh to clarify "the truth of that wherein they differ", so that all religious regimes and their blind followers are amply warned?
+15) Will Allah appear in Person or send His Ruh to clarify "The truth of that wherein they differ", so that all religious regimes and their blind followers are amply warned?

-16) Why is the pre-ordained Qiyamah of His Ruh so full of hope, promise, peace, love and healing, and aptly called the Night of Power and Honour (The Holy Qur'an, 97:1-5 Al Qadr) in the Qur'an?
-It is because all humans since creation began, barring none whosoever, are given the right to take part in the Resurrection.
+17) Why is the pre-ordained Qiyamah of His Ruh so full of hope, promise, peace, love and healing, and aptly called the Night of Power and Honour (The Holy Qur'n, 97:1-5 Al Qadr) in the Qur'n?
+It is because all humans since creation began are given the right to take part in the Resurrection.
 All souls who lived on Earth, no matter how briefly or ignorantly, will be told/warned of the Resurrection and given a chance to follow the Straight Path

-There are seven compelling rebirth surahs which are found scattered in the Holy Qur'an and must be studied by the Ummah to confirm rebirth of all humans, and not 'graves opening up', to face the Resurrection and Last Judgment.
-As mentioned even Christian and Jews are unable to make sense but Jesus declared that no one can enter paradise and attain eternal life unless has received second birth by the Spirit (Baptism of Allah).
+There are seven compelling rebirth surahs which are found scattered in the Holy Qur'n and must be studied by the Ummah to confirm rebirth of all humans, and not 'graves opening up', to face the Resurrection and Last Judgment.
+As mentioned even Christian and Jews are unable to make sense but Jesus declared that no one can enter paradise and attain eternal life unless he or she receives second birth by the Spirit (Baptism of Allah).
 All this is only possible after the arrival of the promised Comforter or Allah's Ruh who triggers it during the Last Judgment and Resurrection when all souls who existed on Earth since creation will be born again, receive the Baptism of Allah and begin cleansing themselves in mind, body and soul.
 The seven ayaats are as follows:

 1. Surah 2.28 Al Baqarah (The Heifer)